 From 1982 to 1985, Mr. Carey was a manager at Garrison, Keogh & Company, Inc., a New York investment firm.
 From 1986 until cofounding Cortland Associates in 1989, he served as vice-president of Eidelman, Ullman and Finger, a St. Louis based investment counselor.

 Since 2005, Mr. Carey has also been President and Chief Investment Officer of Xiling Group, LLC a consortium of alternative investment funds focused on the highest level of imperial porcelains, archaic bronzes, and a few of the most prominent contemporary Chinese ink painters.

-Mr. Carey attended the University of Chicago and received his B.A. from Columbia College, Columbia University, where he serves as a member of the National Leadership Conference.
-He has also served on the Board of Trustees of La MaMa Theatre (New York), and Jazz St. Louis.
-He currently serves on the boards of The Music Hall Center (Detroit), The Saint Louis Symphony Orchestra, and The National Museum of Asian Art of The Smithsonian Institution.
+Mr. Carey attended the University of Chicago and received his B.A. from Columbia College, Columbia University, where he served as a member of the National Leadership Conference.
+He has also served on the Board of Trustees of La MaMa Theatre (New York), Jazz St. Louis, The Music Hall Center (Detroit), The Saint Louis Symphony Orchestra, and The National Museum of Asian Art of The Smithsonian Institution.